giniuth/EventsApplication/README.md

 ![Screenshot (121)](https://user-images.githubusercontent.com/82108067/117577185-a3ab2f80-b0e0-11eb-947f-f10e01d1cd72.png)

+**Entity Relationship Diagram (ERD):**
+---

-**Entity Relationship Diagram (ERD):** shows the relationship of entities stored in a database.
+*Entity Relationship Diagram (ERD):* shows the relationship of entities stored in a database.
 The cardinality type between the two tables would be one to one.
 There is a *one to one relationship* between the event type and décor details since only one occasion per order can have a service.
 Additionally, the specifications such as theme/cake design and cuisine will be tailored for that one specific event.
 We would not be able to provide for a birthday and a wedding unless the two occasions are processed separately.

 [Used Lucid to make ERD Diagrams](https://www.lucidchart.com/pages/)